lzhenn/cmip6-to-wrfinterm/ReadMe.md

 |EC-Earth3_PLEV   | gr        | 197901010000 | 197912311800| 6        | EC-EARTH3-PLEV   |
 |EC-Earth3_SST    | gn        | 197901010300 | 198001010000| 3        | EC-EARTH3-SST    |

-There is a simple example of `namelist.wps` and `namelist.input` covering the East Asian region in the `./sample/EC-Earth3` folder for testing.
+There is a simple example of `namelist.wps` and `namelist.input` covering the central America in the `./sample/EC-Earth3` folder for testing.

 If you run the sample case successfully, you are expected to see snapshots of the skin temperature in the initial condition and after 6-hour WRFv4.3 run as shown as below.
 Thanks [Dr. Tito Maldonado from University of Costa Rica](https://cigefi.ucr.ac.cr/team/tito-maldonado-phd/) for helping with the EC-Earth3 support.